I went to Taipei curious and hopeful, but with low expectations. I expected a city more like Singapore: flashy, busy, crowded.

 Eat your heart out at Shilin Night Market

-A few of my favorites: Japanese-style takoyaki (octopus balls covered in BBQ sauce, mayo, and bonito flakes), the flame-grilled beef sprinkled with cumin, the suckling pork wraps, the steamed leek buns… I’m drooling just typing this and a few seconds away from opening up Skyscanner just to fly back and eat ALL THE FOOD.
+A few of my favorites: Japanese-style takoyaki (octopus balls covered in BBQ sauce, mayo, and bonito flakes), the flame-grilled beef sprinkled with cumin, the suckling pork wraps, the pepper pork buns baked in clay ovens until crispy, the steamed leek buns… I’m drooling just typing this and a few seconds away from opening up Skyscanner just to fly back and eat ALL THE FOOD.

 But check out the other night markets, too

-Check out this great guide from Migrationology about the Raohe Night Market to help you plan your visit, as the sheer number of stalls at the night markets and the fact that a lot is written in Chinese can make these markets slightly intimidating initially.
+Check out this great guide from Migrationology about the Raohe Night Market to help you plan your visit, as the sheer number of stalls at the night markets and the fact that a lot is written in Chinese can make this markets slightly more intimidating initially than the more tourist-focused Shilin market.

 If you prefer a guide to help you work your way through the night markets, this Taipei bike & night market tour is a fantastic choice – it includes a bike tour around the city, some night market tastings, and a complimentary drink at the end of your tour!